microsoft/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

-# Introduction to machine learning
+# Introduction to Machine Learning

 <!--
 Watch the video, then take the pre-lesson quiz